-Windows PowerShell is a “task automation and configuration management framework” with infinite possibilities, but even scratching the surface from a Level 1 standpoint yields enormous benefits.
-For example, it can streamline the process setting up an out of office message on behalf of the end user.
+Windows PowerShell is a “task automation and configuration management framework” with infinite possibilities, but even scratching the surface from a Level 1 support standpoint yields enormous benefits.
+For example, it can streamline the process of setting up an out-of-office message on behalf of the end-user.
 Ordinarily, the agent would have to grant themselves access rights to that mailbox (assuming the client has already authorized them to do so) and compose and set the message before removing those rights again.
 In PowerShell’s Integrated Scripting Environment (ISE), the service desk can create and use a script that merely queries the email address and auto-reply message content.

 When end users find themselves inexplicably locked out of an account, service desk agents can use PowerShell scripts to search the event log and trace the IP address of the device causing the problem.
-All too often the user may not realize it may still be synching with a mobile device from which their credentials had been updated.
-The good news is, also with PowerShell, the agent can monitor and verify the resumption of service for any incidents involving end user access to various systems and applications without having to contact the individual directly, because those login activities are time stamped.
-Similarly, when end users experience hung processes that freeze up their applications, agents use PowerShell to query which processes are flooding the device memory and terminate them via the remote server until normal performance resumes.
+All too often the user may not realize it may still be syncing with a mobile device from which their credentials had been updated.
+The good news is the agent can, utilizing PowerShell, monitor and verify the resumption of service for any incidents involving end-user access to various systems and applications without having to contact the individual directly, because those login activities are time stamped.
+Similarly, when end-users experience hung processes that freeze up their applications, agents use PowerShell to query which processes are flooding the device memory and terminate them via the remote server until normal performance resumes.

 With a properly written script that addresses access and executes all subtasks, remote service desk support through the PowerShell interface is faster, more efficient, and procedurally standardized.
 Any IT organization stands to gain major service improvements by leveraging such a powerful tool even if only for troubleshooting common Level 1 support issues.
 After a cursory review of its potential, a proactive service desk provider will recognize the value of introducing it to their client support equation without being prompted to do so…but there’s a PowerShell script for that just in case they forget.